[He who began a good work in you]

-We too can have preconceived notions about God, most often underestimating Him; His love for us; His willingness to work on our behalf; His patience; and just what it is that He’s capable of doing.
+We too can have preconceived notions about God, most often underestimating Him; His love for us; His willingness to work on our behalf; His patience; and just what it is that He’s capable of doing in our lives.

-Yoda, after Luke’s impatient outburst, then speaks to the Spirit of Master Obi-Wan Kenobi saying, “I cannot teach him.
+After Luke’s impatient outburst, Yoda then speaks to the Spirit of Master Obi-Wan Kenobi saying, “I cannot teach him.
 The boy has no patience.”
-Obi-Wan responds to Yoda with, “He will learn patience.” as and an eager Luke exasperatedly refutes Yoda’s claim.
+Obi-Wan responds to Yoda with, “He will learn patience.” as an eager Luke exasperatedly refutes Yoda’s claim.